 \section{Uniform acceleration}

-As mentioned in Sec.~\ref{sec:intro}, at the initial and finial points, the system is imposed non-adiabatic change of parameters in Hamiltonian~\cite{Morita2007}.
+In this section, we study the escape of the particle in the case of a smooth start with a constant acceleration $a$, i.e., $x_0(t) = at^2/2$.
+As mentioned in Sec.~\ref{sec:intro}, at the initial and finial points, the system is imposed by a nonadiabatic change of parameters in the Hamiltonian~\cite{Morita2007}.
 The eigenstates vary by this change.
-The ground state of the rest frame is redistributed to the linear combination of the new eigenstates of the moving frame, and the dephasing due to the difference of eigenenergies causes the escape from the trapped state.

-In this section, we study the escape of the particle in the case of a smooth start with a constant acceleration $a$, i.e., $x_0(t) = at^2/2$.
-Because the $a$-dependence of escape rate from the trapping potential is important to understand the mechanism of escape by quantum tunneling, we study the properties of the relaxation process a little bit in details in this section.
+The ground state of the rest frame is redistributed to a linear combination of the new eigenstates of the moving frame, and the dephasing due to the difference of eigenenergies causes the escape from the trapped state.
+Because the $a$ dependence of the escape rate from the trapping potential is important to understand, the mechanism of escape by quantum tunneling, we study the properties of the relaxation process in detail in this section.

 The \SDG equation in the moving frame \eqref{SDG-eq} is now